Our Oceans Are in Limited Supply

 Future Fish products are either:

 - Certified sustainable by one of the following certification schemes: Marine Stewardship Council (MSC), Alaskan Seafood Marketing Institute (ASMI), Aquaculture Stewardship Council (ASC), Best Aquaculture Practices (BAP) (minimum 2 Stars) or Global G.A.P.

-- Sourced from a healthy fish population as assessed by SFP based on method of catch, maximum sustainable yield and total allowable catch.
+- Sourced from a healthy fish population as assessed by SFP based on catch method, maximum sustainable yield and total allowable catch.

 - Sourced from a fishery or farm that is participating in a fishery/aquaculture improvement project.

 We are proud to be the Australian retailer with the largest range of MSC certified own-label fish and seafood.The MSC logo provides independent verification that the wild-caught fish in a product has come from sustainable sources.
 That means you can support responsible fishing and farming just by shopping at ALDI

 Our customers can only make choices based on the information that’s available to them, so we appreciate how important it is to be transparent with our labelling.
 You certainly won’t find any fishy business on the labels of our seafood!

 We’re proud of our record on responsible fish, so all of our seafood products are labelled with detailed information on what’s inside.
 From the scientific and common names of the fish to their country of origin, we also include information on whether the product was fished or farmed, as well as the area of the fishery it comes from.

 Ever wondered where your tuna comes from?
 Not any more – you can trace any tuna that you buy in ALDI, right here.
 All you need to do is enter the ‘FAO’ number printed on the top of each can to find out more detailed information on the where the fish was caught.